digitalrebar/provision/doc/arch/provision.rst

     dr-provision endpoint.
 The Agent will stop at the first one that it successfully connects to.

+  In general, you should only need to invoke this action manually when testing new images or testing a new plugin.
+In the normal course of operation, plugins handle starting and stopping agents automatically based on changes on machine Context fields.

+  Example:

+  `drpcli machines runaction Name:test agentStart context/image-name
+  foo:latest context/name foo` will start an agent for the machine running in the `foo` context on the `foo:latest` image.

 - **agentStop**: This Action runs against the Machine, and takes one
   argument:

   - **context/name**, which is the name of the Context used in the corresponding agentStart action.

-  This action should tear down the execution context created by the corresponding agentStart Action.
+  This action tears down the execution context created by the corresponding agentStart Action.
+In general, you should only need to invoke this action manually in the course of testing a new plugin, plugins handle stopping agents automatically based on Machine Context field state changes.

+  Example:

+  `drpcli machines runaction Name:test agentStop context/name foo` will stop the agent running in the `foo` context for the machine.

 Additionally, all plugins that provide support for Contexts must subscribe to the event stream that dr-provision emits.
 They must